-We love to indulge in a slice of cake or a quick cupcake fix every now and then but there’s nothing like indulging in Indian sweets – and we’re taking Deepavali season as our excuse to give in to temptation.
-With all those vibrant colours and complex flavours, Indian sweets – or mithai – are synonymous with celebrations and all things positive.
+We love a good slice of cake or a quick cupcake fix every now and then.
+But there’s nothing like indulging in Indian sweets – and we’re taking Deepavali season in Singapore as our excuse to give in to temptation.
+With vibrant colours and complex flavours, Indian sweets – or mithai – are synonymous with celebrations and all things positive.

-We call it the Indian doughnut, but trust us, it is not as diabetically sweet as the aforementioned confections.
-Made from rice flour and jaggery (cane sugar), this treat is deep-fried, so it’s nice and crisp on the outside and pillowy soft on the inside.
+We call it the Indian doughnut, but trust us, it’s not as sweet as the aforementioned confections.
+Made from rice flour and jaggery (cane sugar), this treat is deep-fried, so it’s nice and crisp on the outside but pillowy soft on the inside.

 Light and flaky with sugar strands peeling off at the corners, soan papdi’s texture is as smooth as cotton candy and literally melts in your mouth.
 It’s so popular that it was sold out at the sweet shop so we decided to go for the patisa soan papdi, a less flaky version that’s still on par with its sister.

-If you’re a sucker for sugar, you will adore these brown beauties.
-Made from milk fats, they’re deep fried and then drenched in a saccharine syrup infused with rose water.
+If you’re a sucker for sugar, you’ll adore these brown beauties.
+Made from milk fats, they’re deep-fried and drenched in a saccharine syrup infused with rose water.
 Expect a heady sugar rush after as little as two bites.

-Kesari is said to have originated from many regions down the south of the subcontinent, and with a South Indian background myself, this dish has very much been present throughout my childhood.
-Perhaps it’s one of the reasons why it’s still my first choice.
+Kesari is said to have originated from many regions down south of the subcontinent, so you can bet it’s popular among South Indians.
+Perhaps that’s the reason why it’s still one of our favourites.
 And don’t you think the bright orange colouring’s super tempting?
 The semolina is what gives this block of sweet goodness texture along with staples like sugar, ghee (surprise surprise), water and milk.
-I like mine with cashew nuts and topped with a sprinkle of saffron.
+We like ours with cashew nuts and topped with a sprinkle of saffron.

 This confection is (almost) sickeningly sweet and sticky.
-It gets its muruku-like pretzel shape by plopping the fermented batter in a spiral motion into a pool of hot oil, then the crisp snack is dunked in a saffron sugar syrup for that iconic orange glow.
+It gets its muruku-like pretzel shape by plopping the fermented batter in a spiral motion into a pool of hot oil.
+The crisp snack is dunked in a saffron sugar syrup for that iconic orange glow.